 • Capacity building of the operators

-7. To reduce items of operation and maintenance cost (power supply, chemicals and spare parts)
+8. To reduce cost of operation and maintenance (power supply, chemicals and spare parts)

-8. To develop awareness programme on confined space entry to minimize number of accidents
+9. To develop awareness Programme on confined space entry to minimize number of accidents

-9. To replicate German neighborhood program to promote TSMEGYPT concept and knowledge transfer between the facilities managers.
+10. To replicate German neighborhood program to promote TSM EGYPT concept and knowledge transfer between the facilities managers.

 Login to see the e-mail-adress of the contact person.

 Capacity development Enabling environment and institutional strengthening Europe, Caucasus & Central Asia German government Government-owned entity (not university or research) Middle East & Nothern Africa Operation, maintenance and sustainable services Practitioners Specific to one or several countries Urban (entire city)